List of Marvel Comics teams and organizations: Harvesters

-The Harvesters are an organization appearing in American comic books published by Marvel Comics.

 The Harvesters are Kansas' sanctioned superhero team and a part of the Fifty-State Initiative.
 Its known members are Pioneer, Grain Belt, Topeka, Meadowlark, and Sunflower.

 Hatut Zeraze

-The Hatut Zeraze (translated as Dogs of War and also called War Dogs and Wakandan Security Force) is an organization appearing in American comic books published by Marvel Comics.

-When T'Chaka was killed by Klaw at the Bilderberg Conference, the Hatut Zeraze were dispatched to find the culprits responsible.
+The Hatut Zeraze (translated as Dogs of War; also called the War Dogs and Wakandan Security Force) is Wakanda's secret police.
+When T'Chaka was killed by Klaw, the Hatut Zeraze were dispatched to find the culprits responsible.